FreakyPenguin/static-distro/README.md

     # Actually run bootstrapping steps (this will take a while)
     $ cd bootstrap && ./stage0.sh && ./stage1.sh && ./stage1.sh && cd ..

-The result of this is the repository of packets in bootstrap/stage2_packages
+The result of this is the repository of packages in `bootstrap/stage2_packages`.

 ## Tools
 ### Main tools
- * `withenv`: mechanism for running a command in an environment consisting of particular packet versions.
  * `withpkgs`: running a command in an environment including particular packages, with (or without) version constraints. (uses `withenv`)
  * `pkgbuild`: build a source package. (uses `withpkgs`)
+ * `withenv`: mechanism for running a command in an environment consisting of particular package versions.

 ### Scripting tools
- * `pkgcontrol`: extract information from packet control files.
+ * `pkgcontrol`: extract information from package control files.
- * `pkgsolve`: solve packet constraints and yield a list of packet versions.
+ * `pkgsolve`: solve package constraints and yield a list of package versions.
- * `pkgvercmp`: compare packet version numbers
+ * `pkgvercmp`: compare package version numbers